wavefrontHQ/wavefront-collector-for-kubernetes/docs/filtering.md

 The Wavefront Collector for Kubernetes supports filtering metrics before they are reported to Wavefront.
 The following filtering options are supported for metrics:

-  * **metricWhitelist**: List of glob patterns.
-Only metrics with names matching the whitelist are reported.
+  * **metricAllowList**: List of glob patterns.
+Only metrics with names matching this list are reported.
-  * **metricBlacklist**: List of glob patterns.
-Metrics with names matching the blacklist are dropped.
+  * **metricDenyList**: List of glob patterns.
+Metrics with names matching this list are dropped.
-  * **metricTagWhitelist**: Map of tag names to list of glob patterns.
-Only metrics containing tag keys and values matching the whitelist will be reported.
+  * **metricTagAllowList**: Map of tag names to list of glob patterns.
+Only metrics containing tag keys and values matching this list will be reported.
-  * **metricTagBlacklist**: Map of tag names to list of glob patterns.
-Metrics containing blacklisted tag keys and values will be dropped.
+  * **metricTagDenyList**: Map of tag names to list of glob patterns.
+Metrics containing these tag keys and values will be dropped.
   * **tagInclude**: List of glob patterns.
 Tags with matching keys will be included.
 All other tags will be excluded.
   * **tagExclude**: List of glob patterns.
 Tags with matching keys will be excluded.